daniel-isidro/master_kschool/master_class_27.md

 * **All ML problems are about minimization, maximization, or optimization**

-* **There are no best models, there are better models than other depending on the metrics**
+* **There are no best models, there are better models than others depending on the metrics**

 * Labelled Training Data: Input vectors are usually matrices (several features)